WWII highlights from the Truman Library’s archives and collections

 The Yalta press release is a prime example of an official document that obscures as much as it informs, and it thus captures the hope and uncertainty of the Allied governments in the last year of the war.

-Contributed by Will Hickox.
-Will is a Ph.D. candidate in history at the University of Kansas in Lawrence, Kansas.
+Contributed by Will Hickox, Ph.D.
 He has written for The New York Times and contributed to several digital history projects.